JoelTari/CarlitViz/README.md

 junction trees) using [D3js](d3js.org).

-Causal Graphs are an upcoming feature for the CARLIT system (Causal Approach To Represent Locomotion via Intermediary Transforms).
+Causal Graphs are an upcoming feature for the CARLIT system (Causal Approach To Represent Localization and Internalized Topography).

 ## License